Powered by Women First Digital

 What’s a Pregnancy Test?

-A pregnancy test detects the presence of the human chorionic gonadotropin (hCG) hormone in your urine or blood, which is produced only when you are pregnant.
+A pregnancy test detects the presence of the human chorionic gonadotropin (hCG) hormone in urine or blood, which is only produced only when pregnant.

 Types of Pregnancy Tests

-Also known as a “home pregnancy test”, urine tests are quick, simple to use and private.
-To take the test, you put a specially treated test strip in contact with your urine.
+Also known as “home pregnancy tests”, urine tests are quick, simple to use, and private.
+You put a specially treated test strip in contact with your urine to take the test.
 This can be done in multiple ways:

 Hold the test strip in your urine stream